Pant, Shropshire: History

-The quite quaint love story of "The Pant Heiress" tells the story of a young lady from a wealthy Chester family who eloped with a man who worked on the trains that ran through Pant.
-The couple got married and lived in a house in the village.
-After her husband died, she raised her children alone and rented out rooms in her house.
-She enjoyed painting, especially in the Cornish town of St. Ives.

-There is also an abandoned gold mine found up Llanymynech Rock where many have collected samples of gold over the years.
-The mine is hard to find so there is reportedly still adequate quantities there.

 Transport

 Pant was once on the railway line from Whitchurch to Welshpool and also on the Montgomery Canal; they are both now disused.

 Cambrian Heritage Railways have restored 0.75 mi of the railway line between Pant and Llynclys as a heritage railway.
 Trains operate as far as Penygarreg Lane Halt at present.
 The trust often holds steam events on the restored stretch.
 There are plans to reopen the whole line from Gobowen and Oswestry to Welshpool.
-Work is also under way to make the Montgomery Canal navigable through the village again.
+Work is also underway to make the Montgomery Canal navigable through the village again.

 Pant residents are inconvenienced by the busy A483 road, which runs through the centre of the village.
 A possible bypass around Pant and Llanymynech had long been discussed, but there were no firm plans for this until its authorisation was announced in the 2020 budget.